 The College of Fine Arts Academic Computer Lab is open to Boston University students, faculty, and staff only.
-Students enrolled in College of Fine Arts courses that meet in the lab have priority for the completion of specific course assignments.
+Students enrolled in CFA courses that meet in the lab have priority for the completion of specific course assignments.

 School of Music

 The library within the School of Music maintains a large collection of scores, recordings, and books.
 The Boston University Mugar Memorial Library contains a distinguished research collection of books, microfilms, and journals, and it offers a full array of library services such as reference, electronically delivered information, course reserves, and interlibrary loans.
 Mugar Library’s Gotlieb Archival Research Center includes significant music-related holdings of manuscripts, letters, and first editions.

 School of Theatre

 Boston University Professional Theatre Initiative

-Often, PTI member theatres provide professional opportunities in acting, directing, and design and/or career development opportunities through internships.
+Often, PTI member theaters provide professional opportunities in acting, directing, and design and/or career development opportunities through internships.
 In some cases, our interactions with these companies result in new play development and opportunities to conceive new approaches to existing works.

 Boston University New Play Initiative